Lacyway/V-Rising-Server-Manager/README.md

 ## Information
 Tool to install, update and run a V Rising Server on Windows.
 Also includes a game and server settings editor.
-Not thoroughly tested and might contain a lot of bugs.

 Made for Windows.